Update: Defense's motion for a mistrial denied

 The comments were made outside of the purview of the jury.

 Later, in denying the motion for mistrial, Walmsley said Gough's reaction to Sharpton's visit last week likely contributed to Jackson's appearance Monday.
-He called reprehensible Gough's hypothetical about the reaction White people might receive if they entered the courtroom "dressed like Col. Sanders."
+He called Gough's hypothetical scenario about the reaction White people might receive from Black people if they entered the courtroom "dressed like Col. Sanders" reprehensible.

 During a break in the trial, Jackson asserted he was there to support the victim's family.